-All Contractors working in Jabiru on sub-leases granted by GACJT will be required to have a drug and alcohol policy which will:
+All contractors working in Jabiru on sub-leases or licenses granted by GACJT will be required to have a drug and alcohol policy which will:

-- ❖ Enforce a zero-alcohol tolerance for workers when operating work vehicles or participating in any work-related task. - Discourage and prevent the consumption of alcohol during work time, including lunch breaks and events, business meetings and where representing the company - Provide relevant information materials e.g. posters, brochures and online material - Conduct information sessions and training on all Drug and Alcohol procedures and policies.
+- enforce a zero-alcohol tolerance for workers when operating work vehicles or participating in any work-related task; - discourage and prevent the consumption of alcohol during work time, including lunch breaks and events, business meetings and where representing the company; - provide relevant information materials e.g. posters, brochures and online material; and - conduct information sessions and training on all Drug and Alcohol procedures and policies.